 WHY ONLINE LEARNING AND IS IT RIGHT FOR MY STUDENT?

 Online learning is new to many students and Michigan Virtual University has produced a parent guide to help answer these questions.
-It is available as .pdf file here
+Read the Parent Guide to Online Learning for more information.

 Where is the curriculum from?